strimzi/strimzi-canary/README.md

 }
 ```

-If there are not enough messages produced and consumed over the configured time window, the `/status` endpoint will report a `Percentage: -1` and the canary will log `Error processing consumed records percentage: No data samples available in the time window ring`.
+If the time window has not ended, the `/status` endpoint cannot report a percentage of correctly consumed messages.
+Instead, it returns `Percentage: -1`.
+The canary also logs `Error processing consumed records percentage: No data samples available in the time window ring`.
+In this case, you wait until the time window has ended for the sampling to complete.

 ## Metrics